 Abi on Cara: Knowing Cara has genuinely been a life changing experience for me, ask me in the pub sometime!
 Since our collaboration began I have been continuously surprised and energised by the strength of our team-work.
 I can rely upon her to give a critical yet constructive eye, to inject humour as well as a hefty dose of realism, as well as to meticulously ensure that the needs of our clients are met.
 Cara is someone who will turn her hand to anything, creatively as well as intellectually and believes whole-heartedly in everything that she does....
 Moore Lavan Films goes from strength to strength, because she's in it.
 She did not pay me to say this.

-Cara on Abi: I really admire the commitment and creative energy Abi puts into every job.
-She has a constant stream of ideas and her passion for film-making shows in every part of our projects.
-She is also very good natured and easy to work with - and doesn't mind if I get too bossy.
-Though she is more than capable of bossing me around, she rarely does so.
+Cara on Abi: I really admire the commitment and creative energy Abi puts into every film.
+She has a constant stream of ideas and her passion for and interest in the techincal side of film-making shows in every part of our projects.
 Our working relationship has never been hard to manage and somehow just flows.
 She is the Laurel to my Hardy, the Saunders to my French and the Dec to my Ant (or should that be the other way round?).

 Their clients include Marie Curie Cancer Care, The National Autistic Society, Wood Green Animal Shelter, Amnesty International, The Who Cares?
 Trust, Quality Health, Joel Culpepper, The African Wildlife Foundation, Del LaGrace Volcano,Envision,Beagle Media,Create Network, Womankind Worldwide, the TUC, the Daily Mirror and the International Development Law Organisation (IDLO).